darkestb4light/proxycheck/README.md

 In the end, the user can take the results and determine the best course of action, given their use case(s).
 The results can be fed into a tool designed for ingesting events.
-From here, further metrics, alerts, etc. can be created.
-Finally, action can be taken if necessary.
+Further metrics, alerts, etc. can be created.
+Finally, action can be taken from these results if necessary or desired.

 ## Supported Platforms